openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 ![image](../images/setup-wizard/Screenshot_20231202_143009.png)

-Enter your IC values.
+Enter your ISF values.

 Press "BAS".

 ![image](../images/setup-wizard/Screenshot_20231202_143623.png)

-Enter your IC values.
+Enter your basal values.

 Press "TARG".

 ![image](../images/setup-wizard/Screenshot_20231202_143709.png)

-Enter your blood sugar target.
+Enter your blood sugar target values.

 For open looping it can be a wider range as otherwise AAPS notifies you permanently to change the temporary basal rate or another setting which can be exhausting.